Inminban: Structure

 A typical inminban consists of 25 to 50 families and is defined by residential proximity.
+In a neighborhood consisting of one-story buildings, an inminban will usually include all families living in one or two blocks.
+The residents of a single apartment block will typically belong to the same inminban but larger buildings can be broken up into numerous groups.
 For example, an inminban might consist of all families sharing a common staircase in a large apartment building.
-Each inminban is headed by an official, usually a middle-aged woman, known as inminbanjang (people's unit head).
+Each inminban is headed by an official, almost always a woman and typically middle-aged, known as an inminbanjang (people's unit head), who is supposedly elected by the members of her inminban but in reality is appointed by the state.
 She will ordinarily receive a small stipend from the state for her work, as well as additional food rations.

 The inminban system is not formally part of the North Korean security apparatus, but supports it.
 All inminban members are responsible for monitoring each other for criminal activity or political disobedience.
-The inminbanjang meets regularly with party authorities, and reports misbehaviour to them.
+The inminbanjang is expected to conduct surprise visits to all households under her jurisdiction at night.
+She also meets regularly with party authorities and reports misbehavior to them.
 The local district office people's committee (洞事務所人民委員會) oversees her work and passes down to her directives from the Workers' Party of Korea.